manshu1040/3D-House-Model-RevitStructural-Analysis-Using-STAAD.Pro/README.md

-# Structural Analysis of a Residential Building using STAAD.Pro
+# Structural Analysis using STAAD.Pro

 ## Overview
 Performed structural analysis and design of a multi-story residential building using STAAD.Pro.